martinecker/SkellyUltra/custom_components/skelly_ultra/skelly_ultra_srv/README.md

 This server is designed to work around limitations of managing Bluetooth Classic audio devices from within Home Assistant containers.
 It provides a REST API interface to:
 - Connect and pair with Bluetooth Classic devices (the speaker inside the Skelly animatronic)
-- Play audio files through the connected device
+- Play audio files through connected devices
-- Manage multiple device connections simultaneously
+- **Manage multiple device connections simultaneously** - connect to and control multiple Skelly devices at once

 ## Requirements